Kaushik-Rajarathinam/MYPLTW-Algorithms-in-Python/README.md

 print("Hello User")
 # prints the function hello user
 ```
-I rarely narrate my code or illustrate on how it functions, but occasionally, you may find these comments in ``# format``

-Rare times, I may explain the entire function.
+I am now starting to narrate my codes.
+You will find them in 1-3-2.py to 1-3-4.py in the ``#format``.

 ``#`` can also represent canceled functions.
 ```python